someniatko/DoctrineRestDriver/README.md

 | /addresses/\<id\> | GET | returns one address | NULL | RegisteredAddress |

 We want to read a user from the user API and an address from the address API.
-Then we will associate and persist them in our mysql database.
+After that we will associate and persist them in our MySQL database.

 ```php
 <?php